 Top fundraising trends to capitalize on in 2021

 The entire social sector learned a valuable lesson in 2020: even the most rigorous planning can’t insulate us from the need to be flexible and adapt to the changing world around us.
 At the same time, our industry has shown remarkable resilience in times of greatest need, and this year has been no exception.
-Over the course of the year we saw trends catalyze in the wake of changing circumstances that make it tough to predict where things will settle in 2021.
-With that being said, we are eager to discuss what we predict will be some of the top fundraising trends for the upcoming year (and very likely, beyond).
+Over the course of the year, we saw trends catalyze in the wake of changing circumstances that make it tough to predict where things will settle in 2021.
+With that being said, we are eager to discuss what we predict will be some of the top fundraising trends in 2021 (and very likely, beyond).

 Virtual events are here to stay

 Arguably the biggest impact of the COVID-19 pandemic on the nonprofit industry was the cancelation of in-person fundraising events.
 In response, we saw an explosion in the number of events that made the pivot from in-person to virtual.
 Virtual participation in fundraising events isn’t new to 2020; the pandemic has just mandated a full transition from physical to virtual for the first time in history.
-And, we believe, the virtual events trend is here to stay because it allows nonprofits to:
+As such, we believe that when it comes fundraising trends in 2021, virtual events are here to stay, because they allows nonprofits to:

 - Free themselves from geographic limitations and engage new attendees, speakers, and sponsors